-Before looking for a managed file transfer solution, it is important to determine how data is currently being transferred from your organization.
+Before looking for a managed file transfer solution, it's important to determine how data is currently being transferred from your organization.
 You should find out what users and applications are performing the data transfers, where the source of the data resides, how sensitive the data is, how the data is formatted for the partners and what protocols are used to transmit the information.
 If the files are encrypted or compressed before transmission, find out what tools and standards are being utilized.

-- Encryption Standards - At minimum, the solution should support the industry standard encryption standards: AES, Open PGP, AS2, SSH, SSL, TLS and S/MIME.
+- Encryption Standards: At minimum, the solution should support the industry standard encryption standards: AES, Open PGP, AS2, SSH, SSL, TLS, and S/MIME.

-- Database Integration - The MFT should readily connect to DB2, SQL Server, Oracle, MySQL and other popular database servers for extracting and inserting data.
+- Database Integration: The solution readily connects to DB2, SQL Server, Oracle, MySQL, and other popular database servers for extracting and inserting data.

 - Data Transformation: The solution gives you the ability to translate data between popular data formats, including XML, CSV, Excel, and fixed-width text.

 - Data Compression: The solution compresses and packages data using popular standards such as ZIP, GZIP, and TAR to reduce transmission times.

 - Application Integration: The solution provides commands and APIs for interfacing with your applications.

 - Scheduling: The solution allows transfers and other key functions or workflows to be scheduled for future dates and times.

 - Key Management: The solution includes management tools for creating, importing, and exporting keys and certificates.

 What else should you look for when buying an MFT solution?